pingidentity/terraform-provider-pingfederate/docs/resources/server_settings_log_settings.md

 Read-Only:

 - `description` (String) The description of the log category.
 This field is read-only and is ignored for PUT requests.
 - `name` (String) The description of the log category.
 This field is read-only and is ignored for PUT requests.

+<a id="nestedatt--log_categories_all"></a>
+### Nested Schema for `log_categories_all`

+Read-Only:

+- `description` (String) The description of the log category.
+This field is read-only and is ignored for PUT requests.
+- `enabled` (Boolean) Determines whether or not the log category is enabled.
+The default is false.
+- `id` (String) The ID of the log category.
+This field must match one of the category IDs defined in log4j-categories.xml.
+- `name` (String) The description of the log category.
+This field is read-only and is ignored for PUT requests.

 ## Import